 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Network > DHCP Server. - > To specify the IP address that the router assigns:
+Go to Advanced > Network > DHCP Server.

+To specify the IP address that the router assigns:

-- 1. Tick the Enable DHCP Server checkbox. - 2.
+- 1. Tick the Enable checkbox. - 2.
 Enter the starting and ending IP addresses in the IP Address Pool. - 3.
 Enter other parameters if the ISP offers.
 The Default Gateway is automatically filled in and is the same as the LAN IP address of the router. - 4.
-Click Save. - To reserve an IP address for a specified client device: - 1.
+Click SAVE. - To reserve an IP address for a specified client device: - 1.
 Click Add in the Address Reservation section.

-- 2. Click View Existing Devices or enter the MAC address of the client device. - 3.
+- Click VIEW CONNECTED DEVICES and select the you device you want to reserve an IP for.
+Then the MAC Address will be automatically filled in.
+Or enter the MAC address of the client device. - 3.
 Enter the IP address to reserve for the client device. - 4.
-Enter the Description for this entry. - 5.
-Tick the Enable This Entry checkbox and click OK.
+Click SAVE.